 Some jurisdictions - especially those that limit lobbying oversight to the procurement process (mostly independent agencies) - have an exception for lawyers negotiating existing contracts with a government.
 But this is not primarily a legal area.
-In fact, a great deal of the most costly favoritism that goes on in procurement involves the negotiation of existing contracts after the competitive bidding process, including change orders, extensions, and the handling of contract fulfillment problems.
-It is important that the public have some idea, from lobbying disclosures, that contract terms are being changed, that past contract amounts may be extended into the future, or that the contractor may be having problems fulfilling contract requirements, so that questions can be asked.
+In fact, a great deal of the most costly favoritism that goes on in procurement involves the negotiation of existing contracts after the competitive bidding process, including change orders, extensions, renewals, and the handling of contract fulfillment problems.
+It is important that the public have some idea, from lobbying disclosures, that contract terms (including the amount of payment) are being changed, that past contract amounts may be extended into the future, or that the contractor may be having problems fulfilling contract requirements, so that questions can be asked.
 The fact that an attorney is working on these issues should not in any way affect transparency.

-Lawyers sometimes contend that lawyer-client confidentiality prevents them from disclosing the names of their clients or any information regarding their representation of clients.
+Lawyers sometimes contend that they cannot register and disclose their lobbying activities because due to lawyer-client confidentiality, which prevents them from disclosing the names of their clients or any information regarding their representation of clients.
 But everything an attorney does, even for a client, is not the practice of law.
 If a lawyer runs down to the local store to buy a sandwich for a neighbor-client, is that a confidential act?
 If he tries to get public representatives to publicly vote a certain way, is that an act that may arguably be kept confidential?
 No, because it is not the practice of law.
 It is representation that can be done by anyone, including lawyers, and public representatives have said this representation must be made public.

 When a lawyer engages in lobbying activities, that lawyer is not practicing law and, therefore, there is no lawyer-client confidentiality.
 Even if the lawyer could argue that a particular activity was both lobbying and legal practice, if a client asks a lawyer to lobby and the law that covers lobbying officials in that jurisdiction requires disclosure of lobbying activities engaged in on behalf of the client, then the client has a legal obligation to disclose, directly or through its lobbyist, and not to contend that the information is confidential.

-Where there are lobbying disclosure requirements, lobbying is not confidential information.
+It is important to recognize that confidentiality is intended solely to protect clients, and that clients who lobby in a jurisdiction that requires the disclosure of lobbying activities have, by law, waived any confidentiality.
+In other words, where there are lobbying disclosure requirements, lobbying is not confidential information.
 Lobbying is the meeting of private and public, and the public (including those managing communities) need this information to make important decisions.

 In fact, lawyer-client confidentiality is an important reason to require lobbying disclosure.
 Portland, Maine's "most active lobbyist" told the Press-Herald in December 2014 that when a council member asked him how much he was being paid to lobby the council, he said, "It's my business.
 I am influencing public policy and I understand why people would ask, but until such time that there's a requirement to disclose that stuff, I can't."
 With a lobbying oversight program, he would be permitted (and required) to answer this question, because the law would trump lawyer-client confidentiality.
-This is not because government is more powerful than profession; it is because when the profession refuses to distinguish between lobbying and the practice of law, the government is required to do so in order to bring transparency to this important private-public activity.
+This is not because government is more powerful than profession; it is because when the profession, in supposed protection of its clients, refuses to distinguish between lobbying and the practice of law, the government is required to do so in order to bring transparency to this important public activity.